ForAllSecure/mcode-action-examples/README.md

     c.
 Copy and paste your Mayhem token to your [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).

-2. On the `main` branch, navigate to your GitHub repository `Actions` tab and execute a CI pipeline for the `main` branch.
+2. On the `main` branch, navigate to your GitHub repository `Actions` tab and execute a CI pipeline for the `main` branch (assuming this is not already done automatically).
 This will build and push the `lighttpd 1.4.15` image to the GitHub Container Registry and use Mayhem to fuzz the resulting Docker image.
 Results can be found in the `Security` tab or on the Mayhem server itself with more details about the specific run.

     > **Note:** You may be required to set your package visibility settings to `Public` to give Mayhem permissions to ingest your Docker image from the GitHub Container Registry.
 Click on your package in the right-hand pane of your GitHub repository and go to *Package Settings*.
 Then, scroll down to *Package Visibility* and set the package to `Public`.